vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 ## Using `enum` as Singleton: Heresy Yet Ingenious

 When Java 5 introduced the `enum` keyword, its purpose was crystal clear: to define a fixed set of type-safe constants.
-Think directions, days of the week, or states in a state machine—not service managers, database connection pools, or logger instances.
+Think directions, days of the week, or states in a state machine, not service managers, database connection pools, or logger instances.

 So, when Joshua Bloch suggested using an `enum` for a singleton in *Effective Java*, it sparked some serious debate.
 This wasn’t the classic "Gang of Four" approach, nor was it an intentional design choice by Java’s creators.

-But sometimes, heresy is brilliant—and in this case, it’s downright effective.
+But sometimes, heresy is brilliant, and in this case, it’s downright effective.

 Why does it work so well?